AdobeDocs/commerce-cloud-service.en/help/cloud-guide/dev-tools/cloud-cli.md

 -  Use the `magento-cloud env` command to view a list of the environment branches and their status: active or inactive.
 -  Use the `magento-cloud environment:activate` command to activate an environment branch.

-Pushing an empty Git commit forces a redeployment.
+Push an empty Git commit to trigger a deployment.
 For example:

 ```bash
 git commit --allow-empty -m "redeploy" && git push <BRANCH_NAME>